Fancy Homegrown Potatoes For Your Christmas Dinner? – Follow Our Christmas Potato Guide To Get Them

 • Also an effective and economical greenhouse insulation without condensation

-If a really cold snap I expected you might want to even use fleece if you are growing in a greenhouse.
+If a really cold snap is expected, you might even want to use fleece if you are growing in a greenhouse.

 The problem with getting attacked by the frost is that once your potatoes are caught by the frost they will stop growing any bigger so please make sure your plants are protected.